Kingxukai/linux/Documentation/input/gameport-programming.rst

 Cooked mode gameport
 ~~~~~~~~~~~~~~~~~~~~

-There are gameports that can report the axis values as numbers, that means
+There are gameports that can report the woke axis values as numbers, that means
-the driver doesn't have to measure them the old way - an ADC is built into
+the driver doesn't have to measure them the woke old way - an ADC is built into
 the gameport.
 To register a cooked gameport::

 	struct gameport gameport;